Career

 How long does it typically take to make money blogging?

 It really depends on your growth, audience, and their level of trust in you.
 I started in 2007 (#vintageblogger) and want to say I had my first paid partnership in 2014 or 2015?
-I wish I had kept better track back then but it was so long ago and I had a whole other business to focus on.
-This was a side gig until very recently, and I can’t discuss the inner-workings of my former company, so I can only speak for my personal experience and brand.
+I had a whole other business to focus on.
+This was a side gig until very recently.
+I can’t discuss the inner-workings of my former company, so I can only speak for my personal experience and brand.

 I’ve always wanted to start a blog.
 Is it worth it?